jmaerte/persistent-homology/index.md

 ![Torus example](.\Torusexample.png)

-Anyone familiar with the homology of the torus will directly notice it in here.
+Anyone familiar with the homology of the torus will directly notice it in here even tho we started with 100 points sampled from its surface.